 Like Netflix, we predict campaign success (with algorithms and velocity demand) before anyone writes a big check.

-It’s a rare creative process that gets vetted from start to finish.
+Its a rare creative process that gets vetted from start to finish.

-So while agencies are years away from churning out “the perfect ad,” Baker Street ensures that by coupling data with creativity, it’s more “correct” than ever before.
+So while agencies are years away from churning out “the perfect ad,” Baker Street ensures that by coupling data with creativity, its more “correct” than ever before.